Computer Station Nation is reader-supported.

 5. Check polling rate and DPI settings

-High polling rates (4000Hz on mice like the Razer Viper V3 HyperSpeed or Logitech G Pro X Superlight 2) can cause issues on some USB controllers.
-If the cursor moves erratically or not at all after a software update:
+High polling rates (4,000 Hz on mice like the Razer Viper V3 HyperSpeed or Logitech G Pro X Superlight 2) can cause issues on some USB controllers.
+If the cursor moves erratically or not at all after a software update, try this:

-• Drop the polling rate to 500Hz or 1000Hz in your mouse software and test.
+- Drop the polling rate to 500 Hz or 1,000 Hz in your mouse software and test.

-• Some mice have hardware DPI buttons — hold the DPI button for 3-5 seconds to reset to default.
+- Some mice have hardware DPI buttons — hold the DPI button for 3-5 seconds to reset to default.

-• In Windows: Settings > Bluetooth & devices > Mouse > Additional mouse settings > Pointer Options.
+- In Windows: Settings > Bluetooth & devices > Mouse > Additional mouse settings > Pointer Options.
 Turn off “Enhance pointer precision” — it can cause erratic movement.

 6. Wireless-specific troubleshooting

-• Battery: Charge or replace the batteries fully.
+- Battery: Charge or replace the batteries fully.
 Low battery causes stuttering and dropouts before complete failure.

-• USB receiver: Move the USB dongle to a rear motherboard port, close to the mouse.
-2.4GHz wireless is sensitive to interference from USB 3.0 devices — try a USB 2.0 port.
+- USB receiver: Move the USB dongle to a rear motherboard port, close to the mouse.
+2.4 GHz wireless is sensitive to interference from USB 3.0 devices — try a USB 2.0 port.

-• Re-pair the receiver: For Logitech, use the Connection Utility to re-pair.
+- Re-pair the receiver: For Logitech, use the Connection Utility to re-pair.
 For Razer, hold the wireless pairing button on the underside.

-• Interference: Wi-Fi routers, wireless headsets, and other 2.4GHz devices can cause dropouts.
+- Interference: Wi-Fi routers, wireless headsets, and other 2.4 GHz devices can cause dropouts.
 Try disabling Wi-Fi while testing.

 7. Firmware update or reset

-Most gaming mouse manufacturers release firmware updates through their companion software.
+Most gaming mouse manufacturers push firmware updates through their companion software.
 If your mouse is detected but behaving erratically, check for a firmware update.
 This has resolved complete freezes on mice like the Logitech G502 X and Corsair M75.

 When to accept it’s a hardware failure

-• The mouse is completely undetected on multiple computers and multiple cables.
+- The mouse is completely undetected on multiple computers and multiple cables.

-• Buttons are physically stuck, don’t click, or click without being pressed (switch failure — common in older Omron D2FC-F-7N switches).
+- Buttons are physically stuck, don’t click, or click without being pressed (switch failure — common in older Omron D2FC-F-7N switches).

-• The scroll wheel registers double scrolls or skips (encoder failure).
+- The scroll wheel registers double scrolls or skips (encoder failure).

-Most major brands (Logitech, Razer, SteelSeries, Corsair) offer 1-2 year warranties.
-Check your purchase date and submit a claim through their support portals before buying a replacement — switch failures and cable fraying are commonly covered.
+Most major brands — Logitech, Razer, SteelSeries, Corsair — offer 1-2 year warranties.
+Check your purchase date and submit a claim through their support portals before buying a replacement.
+Switch failures and cable fraying are commonly covered.